bewuethr/bewuethr.github.io/2022-10-10-what-goes-into-bash-history.md

+---
+summary: >-
+  The second article in the Bash history setup series: what goes into the history?
+---

 # The perfect Bash history setup: not retaining garbage

 In the [first post], we looked at configuring an interactive shell session such